sani3/DayAgendaPlanner/README.md

 # DayAgendaPlanner
-A Excel Template for planning a day event
+An Excel Template for planning a day event